shashank51087/shashank51087/README.md

 **SRE engineer with a knack for Automation and a proven track record in System Admin, SRE & Kubernetes Admin (Deployment, Configuration, Support, Testing, Maintenance and User Administration)**

-- 👋 Hi, I’m shashank Khanduja
+- 👋 Hi, I’m Shashank Khanduja
 - 👀 I’m interested in SRE, Devops, Kubernetes
 - 🌱 I’m currently learning everything 🤣
 - ⚡ Fun Fact: I love to do Cycling & Trekking